sogis/nplso_veriso/README.md

 VeriSO is a QGIS plugin that allows verifying for Interlis data.
 It was originally developed by Stefan Ziegler and it is now mantained by OPENGIS.ch LLC
+This specific VeriSO version is designed to verify data of Nutzungsplanung.

 Usage
 --------